ybai3/scMAPA/README.md

 module load gcc/8.2.0
 module load python/bioconda-3.7-2019.03
 chmod +x step1.sh
-./step1.sh /Path/to/cluster.csv /Path/to/merged.bam
+./step1.sh mb_cluster.csv mb_example.bam
 ```
 The BAM file for each cluster will be output to the working directory.

 The Python code used to split BAM file was kindly shared by Dr. Ming Tang at http://doi.org/10.5281/zenodo.3946832.
-It was originally designed for scATAC Seq and we modified it so that it can be used to split RNA Seq BAM files.
+It was originally designed for scATAC Seq and we modified it so that it can be used to split scRNA-Seq BAM files.

 ### Padding BAM, PCR duplicates removal and converting to bedgraph